 Cooking Without Electricity

 According to Coleman documentation you can even use unleaded gasoline in their dual-fuel model stove as a substitute for their Coleman fuel white gas.
-I have not tried this, but it would certainly be the most economical fuel to use compared with the Coleman fuel which costs more.
+I have not tried this, but it is good to know of an alternative fuel source.

 I’ve even read comments reporting no problems or issues with the fuel even after 15 years, as long as the screw top is secured.
 Just remember to filter the Coleman fuel as it is poured into the tank, in case of sediment.
 Unleaded gasoline however will not store well for that long, and I recommend adding a fuel stabilizer additive such as PRI-G or STA-BIL if it will be stored beyond several months.